Vundu Camp is located on the banks of the Zambezi River in the Mana Pools National Park.

 Owner: Nick and Desiree Murray

 Usual board basis: Full Board

-Lunch was a buffet of cheese and ham quiche served with a lentil salad, beetroot salad and a green salad.
+Lunch was a buffet of meatballs served with a lentil salad, coleslaw and fresh bread.

 In the evening, drinks are taken around the campfire, followed by dinner, which is served upstairs around the large communal dining table.
-During our stay we had crumbed mushrooms as a starter followed by roast pork with roast potatoes, cauliflower, carrots and beans.
-This was finished off with a very tasty carrot sponge cake.
+During our stay we had crumbed mushrooms as a starter followed by T-bone steak with a peppercorn sauce accompanied by potato wedges and coleslaw.
+This was finished off with a very tasty crème caramel.
 After dinner, coffee and a nightcap are served once again around the campfire.